The Truth About Rosemary Oil & Hair Growth

 Is rosemary oil good for hair growth?

 Though promising, these studies are small and the scientific research still preliminary.
-To add, the data is directed towards genetic hair loss (androgenetic alopecia) as opposed to analysing specific types.
-Alison adds that rosemary oil has a number of beneficial compounds but these studies speak exclusively of the essential oil, which is "the volatile, aromatic component of plants [what you smell], which excludes some of rosemary's powerful antioxidants".
+To add, the data is directed towards genetic hair loss (androgenetic alopecia) as opposed to analyzing specific types.
+Pawlus adds that rosemary oil has a number of beneficial compounds, but these studies speak exclusively of the essential oil, which is "the volatile, aromatic component of plants [what you smell], which excludes some of rosemary's powerful antioxidants."

 Advertisement

 The issue?
 The quality of the oil can vary.
-"It depends on many factors including the growth conditions of the plant, the quality of the plant collected and how it was handled prior to extraction," says Alison.
+"It depends on many factors, including the growth conditions of the plant, the quality of the plant collected, and how it was handled prior to extraction," says Pawlus.

 @losorganics Find a routine that works for you and stick to it 🫶🏾 #blackhaircare #blackhairgrowth #rosemaryhairgrowthoil #rosemaryhairoil #blackhaircareproducts #hairgrowthjourney #healthyhairjourney #blackhairtiktok #losorganics #lengthretention #haircareroutine ♬ original sound - sped up songs